How to Clean a Hot Tub

 When changing your spa’s water, or any time you find it necessary, take the time to quickly clean the shell (interior) of you spa.
 Regularly cleaning the interior of your spa only takes a few minutes and prevents buildup at and below the water line.

-A small amount of mild dishwashing soap or a window cleaner is a good place to start.
+A small amount of mild dishwashing soap or a window cleaner work out well as hot tub cleaner.
 Apply with a soft damp cloth or sponge, rinse well, and dry with a clean cloth.
 Use a mild acrylic cleaner or mild detergent to treat any stubborn stains.
 For hard water spots or light scratches, contact your authorized Bullfrog Spas dealer.
 If you own a Bullfrog Spa with the JetPak Therapy System™, don’t forget to clean your removable JetPaks® as well using the same method described above.

 If you notice a line at the water level of your hot tub shell, don’t panic.
 These lines occur when oils, lotions, and hair products build up on the surface of the water.
 They’re easily removed with a spa shell surface cleaner—just be sure to pick a cleaning agent that won’t leave soap residue in the water, such as an acrylic surface cleaning product from your dealer or manufacturer or mild glass cleaner.

 Expert Tip: An easy way to remember to clean your spa shell surface is to do it every time you change your hot tub water.
 You will be amazed at what a difference cleaning the surface makes.
 It is a relatively easy thing to do, but it makes your hot tub look like new.
 It also protects the surface so it will last longer.

 TIME: 15 Minutes

 It Doesn’t Take Long to Clean Your Hot Tub and Keep it Clean